torvalds/linux/Documentation/gpu/drm-uapi.rst

 pain and experience with uAPI added hastily, and almost always regretted about just as fast.
 GFX devices change really fast, requiring a paradigm shift and entire new set of uAPI interfaces every few years at least.
-Together with the Linux kernel's guarantee to keep existing userspace running for 10+ years this is already rather painful for the DRM subsystem, with multiple different uAPIs for the same thing co-existing.
+Together with the GNU/Linux kernel's guarantee to keep existing userspace running for 10+ years this is already rather painful for the DRM subsystem, with multiple different uAPIs for the same thing co-existing.
 If we add a few more complete mistakes into the mix every year it would be entirely unmanageable.